Madhavigudimella/VBA-challenge/README.md

 # vba-challenge

 This repository consists of both test data and stock data along with screenshots of 2014, 2015 and 2016 summaries.
-Below are screenshots of the summaries:
+Below are screenshots of the summaries by year:

 2014: